SeleneRam/SemanticEventLanguage/README.md

  - Execute SELCompiler with the appropriate command.
 This will compile and run the SEL code.

 ### 6. Specify the Script Location:
 - Enter the URL for the location of the SEL script.
 This is the path where your script is located.
+   - If the URL is long or contains multiple folders, make sure to use `\` to separate directories properly.
+   -Verify the same formatting for the video URL in the script.

 <br>
 <img src="img/name.PNG" alt="" width="200"/>